27 Best Travel Planning Tools and Apps

 Organizing a multi-city, multi-country trip can become really stressful really quickly.

-I used to rely on emails, individual apps, and even printouts to try to keep everything organized, but inevitably things would get overlooked, or I’d be missing a crucial bit of information along the way.
+I used to rely on emails, individual apps, and even printouts to try to keep everything organized, but inevitably, things would get overlooked, or I’d be missing a crucial bit of information along the way.

-Just before our last large overseas trip to the US and New Zealand, I heard about Tripit and it was an absolute game-changer!
+Just before our last large overseas trip to the US and New Zealand, I heard about Tripit, and it was an absolute game-changer!

-We were organizing things at the last minute and it could have been a really complicated job – but Tripit made it easy.
-As soon as you book anything – accommodation, flights, car, etc. – all you need to do is forward your confirmation email to Tripit and all the information uploads into the app automatically.
+As soon as you book anything – accommodation, flights, car, etc. – all you need to do is forward your confirmation email to Tripit, and all the information uploads into the app automatically.
 Magic!

-You can enter things manually too if you prefer, but when booking multiple flights, places to stay and cars, it was incredibly useful to just flick an email through and everything would be input automatically.
+You can enter things manually too if you prefer, but when booking multiple flights, places to stay, and cars, it was incredibly useful to just flick an email through, and everything would be input automatically.

-Having all the information in one place also helped spot any gaps in our itinerary – like nights that still needed to be booked!
-And having all our booking references and flight times in one place while we were traveling was a real godsend.
+Having all the information in one place also helped spot any gaps in our itinerary, like nights that still needed to be booked!

 best travel apps for europe